Alice Walker: Pacifism

+Transgender rights

+In 2023, Walker publicly defended J. K. Rowling from criticisms of her views regarding trans people.
+Walker wrote on her website: "I consider J.K.
+Rowling perfectly within her rights as a human being of obvious caring for humanity to express her views about whatever is of concern to her.
+As she has done."
+She herself expressed the view that women were being "erased" in language, dictionaries and society, and that "confusion" with respect to gender had led to hasty sex reassignment surgeries, at least when minors were concerned.
+Walker was criticized on social media for taking this position with many referring to her as a TERF.
+In a subsequent essay, Walker addressed trans people, stating: "I fully understand that your life belongs to you; therefore whatever changes you make, I offer my prayers for a beautiful transformation and complete recovery", and acknowledged that one of the "most loving and balanced people" she knew was a trans man.

 Accusations of antisemitism and praise for David Icke

 Since 2012, Walker has expressed appreciation for the works of the British conspiracy theorist David Icke.
-On BBC Radio 4's Desert Island Discs, she said that Icke's book Human Race Get Off Your Knees: The Lion Sleeps No More, which contains anti-semitic conspiracy theories, would be the book she would take to a desert island.
+On BBC Radio 4's Desert Island Discs, she said that Icke's book Human Race Get Off Your Knees: The Lion Sleeps No More, which contains antisemitic conspiracy theories, would be the book she would take to a desert island.
 The book promotes the theory that the Earth is ruled by shapeshifting reptilian humanoids and "Rothschild Zionists".
 Jonathan Kay of the National Post described this book (and Icke's other books) as "hateful, hallucinogenic nonsense".
 Kay wrote that Walker's public praise for Icke's book was "stunningly offensive" and that by taking it seriously, she was disqualifying herself "from the mainstream marketplace of ideas".
-In 2013, the Anti-Defamation League called anti-Zionist essays in Walker's book The Cushion in the Road "replete with fervently anti-Jewish ideas" and said Walker was "unabashedly infected with anti-Semitism".
+In 2013, the Anti-Defamation League called anti-Zionist essays in Walker's book The Cushion in the Road "replete with fervently anti-Jewish ideas" and it also stated that Walker was "unabashedly infected with anti-Semitism".

-In 2017, Walker published a poem on her blog entitled "It Is Our (Frightful) Duty to Study The Talmud", recommending that the reader should start with YouTube to learn about the allegedly shocking aspects of the Talmud, describing it as "poison".
+On her blog in 2017, Walker published a poem which she titled "It Is Our (Frightful) Duty to Study The Talmud", recommending that the reader should start with YouTube to learn about the allegedly shocking aspects of the Talmud, describing it as "poison".
 The poem contained antisemitic tropes and arguments.
 In it, she also "describes her reaction when a Jewish friend", later stated to be her ex-husband, accused her "of appearing to be antisemitic".